Practical User Impersonation

 Support and success teams need to:

-• Verify data in context without screen shares
+• Verify data in context without endless back-and-forth

 Actor vs. Effective User